• Skip to content

 Themes History/cultural history, philosophy, media, cultural studies/memory heritage, design and architecture, art and design history, visual arts practice, photography, creative writing, creative arts, performance, fine art, linguistics, literature

-Centres of Research and Enterprise Excellence (COREs) Centre for Applied Philosophy, Politics and Ethics; Centre for Arts and Wellbeing; Centre for Design History; Centre for Digital Cultures and Innovation; Centre for Memory, Narrative and Histories; Centre for Spatial, Environmental and Cultural Politics; Centre for Transforming Sexuality and Gender
+Research centres Centre for Applied Philosophy, Politics and Ethics; Centre for Arts and Wellbeing; Centre for Design History; Centre for Transforming Sexuality and Gender

-Research and Enterprise Groups (REGs) Creative Sound and Music; Design for Circular Cities and Regions; Experimental Design Practices; Performance and Communities; Radical Methodologies; Screen Studies
+Research groups Creative Sound and Music; Design for Circular Cities and Regions; Experimental Design Practices; Radical Methodologies;

 Find out how to apply